aws-samples/amazon-serverless-datalake-workshop/instructions.md

 ### Explore AWS Glue Data Catalog in Amazon Athena
 1. From AWS Management Console, in the search text box, type **Amazon Athena**, select **Amazon Athena** service from the filtered list to open Amazon Athena console OR Open the [AWS Management Console for Athena](https://console.aws.amazon.com/athena/home).
 2. If this is your first time visiting the AWS Management Console for Athena, you will get a Getting Started page.
 Choose **Get Started** to open the Query Editor.
 If this isn't your first time, the Athena Query Editor opens.
-3. Make a note of the AWS region name, for example, for this lab you will need to choose the **US East (N. Virgina)** region.
+3. Make a note of the AWS region name, for example, for this lab you will need to choose the **US East (N. Virginia)** region.
 4. In the **Athena Query Editor**, you will see a query pane with an example query.
 Now you can start entering your query in the query pane.
 5. On left hand side of the screen, under **Database** drop down select `weblogs` database if not already selected.
 After selecting `weblogs` you should see tables `useractivity`, `userprofile` and `useractivityconverted` listed.